Many people brush their teeth daily, yet still experience cavities or gum problems.

 Are interdental brushes better than dental floss?

-Can you only clean with a toothbrush?
+Can interdental spaces only be cleaned with a toothbrush?

 Which interdental brush is the right one?